 By themselves, these numbers are modest.
 But Hodges-Tomlinson’s 2019 performance would pave the way for a breakout 2020 campaign.
 Jeff Gladney’s departure opened a spot on the starting lineup, and Hodges-Tomlinson filled in.
 He then proceeded to log 13 pass deflections over the course of the 10-game 2020 season.

 Hodges-Tomlinson earned first-team All-Big 12 honors for his play in 2020, as well as second-team All-American recognition.
-He’s now entering 2021 as one of the most respected defensive backs in the nation.
+2021 was a similarly productive year, as Hodges-Tomlinson amassed 41 tackles, 2 interceptions, 7 pass deflections, and 2 forced fumbles.

 While Hodges-Tomlinson has won over the college football crowd, NFL evaluators won’t be so easily convinced.
 The TCU CB’s size will remain a sticking point, but as long as Hodges-Tomlinson can continue to produce, he should hear his name called next April.